The Churning of the Ocean of Milk

 In the bas-relief panel, the front end of the serpent is being pulled by 91 surly-looking asuras (demons), anchored by the 21-headed demon king Ravana; on the right are 88 almond-eyed devas (gods) pulling on the tail, anchored by monkey-god Hanuman.
 The central pivot, or churning stick, is a complicated piece of imagery.
 Vasuki has wrapped himself around Mount Mandara, represented by a tower.
 At one point Mount Mandara started to sink, and had to be propped up by a giant tortoise, an incarnation of Vishnu.
 The Sea of Milk, or the Ocean of Immortality, is represented by innumerable fish and aquatic creatures, torn to shreds as they swim close to powerful air currents near the churning stick.

-According to Angkorologist Eleanor Mannikka, who has been studying the place for over 20 years, the bas-relief has a practical function in marking the number of days between the winter and summer solstices.
+According to Angkorologist Eleanor Mannikka, who has been studying the place since 1985, the bas-relief has a practical function in marking the number of days between the winter and summer solstices.
 Mannikka maintains that the 91 asuras mark the 91 days between the winter solstice and spring equinox in March, while the 88 devas represent the 88 days to the summer solstice after the equinox period.
 Mannikka says this is just one of the hidden cosmological meanings coded at Angkor Wat, and that the temple is remarkably attuned to the movement of the sun and moon.

 Michael Buckley is author of the newly-published Heartlands.
 He has also written the Tibet Travel Adventure Guide, Moon's Vietnam, Cambodia, and Laos Travel Handbook, Cycling to Xian , Tibet, and has guided VeloAsia tours in Sumatra and Vietnam.